Open Agentic Schema Framework

 Deploy locally

-This step will create an ephemeral Kind cluster and deploy OASF services via Helm chart.
+This step creates an ephemeral Kind cluster and deploy OASF services through Helm chart.
 It also sets up port forwarding so that the services can be accessed locally.

 task up

-To access the schema server, open localhost:8080 in your Web browser.
+To access the schema server, open localhost:8080 in your browser.

-Note that any changes made to the schema or server backend itself will require running task up again.
+Note: Any changes made to the schema or server backend itself requires running task up again.

 Hot reload